JakBul/Book_Manager/README.md

 This project has been built to offer all of these things.
 An effort was taken to provide as intuitive interaction as possible for every user visiting the webpage.

-Due to the wide age group of the users, it is assumed that most users will be viewing the site not only on their mobile phones but also on their tablets or computers.
-Therefore, creating something responsive is integral to the design.

 ### **Scope**